sj-omscs/6210-exam-1/Exam.md

 ---

 False.

-SPIN is described as a library
+* SPIN only provides header files for functions for each subsystem that form the core components of an OS, and an event mechanism to upcall to these functions.
+It is not a microkernel.

 > Aside: The title of the SPIN paper is "SPIN – An Extensible Microkernel for Application-specific Operating System Services", so I'm not sure why our professor is classifying it as something else.